 The business and affairs of the Corporation shall be managed by, or under the direction of, the Board.
 The stockholders may determine at any time in their sole and absolute discretion the number of directors to constitute the Board.
 The authorized number of directors may be increased or decreased by the stockholders at any time in their sole and absolute discretion, upon a resolution duly adopted by the stockholders at a meeting of stockholders or by written consent of the stockholders and notice of such action shall be given to all directors.
-At least thirty-five percent (35%) of the directors, but no fewer than two (2) directors shall be Public Directors (as defined below).
+At least thirty-five percent (35%) of the directors, but no fewer than two (2) directors, shall be Public Directors (as defined below).
+If the numbers required by the foregoing classification of directors are not maintained at any time due to a vacancy or vacancies on the Board of Directors such requirements shall be suspended until the earlier of such time as the vacancy or vacancies is filled pursuant to the By-Laws or the election of directors at the next succeeding annual meeting of the Corporation and their qualification for office, except as otherwise required by CFTC Regulations.
 All directors shall be elected by the stockholders.
 Each director elected by the stockholder shall hold office until a successor is elected and qualified or until such director's earlier death, resignation, disqualification or removal.
 Newly created directorships resulting from any increase in the authorized number of directors or any vacancies in the Board resulting from death, resignation, disqualification, removal from office or other cause shall only be filled in the manner specified by the By-Laws of the Corporation (the "By- Laws").
-Any director so chosen shall hold office until the next election of directors and until his successor shall be elected and qualified.
+Any director so chosen shall hold office until the next election of directors and until his or her successor shall be elected and qualified.
 No decrease in the number of directors shall shorten the term of any incumbent director.
 As a qualification to serve as a director, each director shall execute and deliver an instrument accepting such appointment and agreeing to be bound by the Certificate of Incorporation, By-Laws and any rule, interpretation, stated policy, or instrument corresponding to any of the foregoing, in each case as adopted or amended from time to time by the Corporation.
-The Board shall appoint a Chairman of the Board from among the Directors, who shall hold office until his or her successor is appointed and qualified or until his or her earlier resignation or removal.
+The Board shall appoint a Chair of the Board from among the Directors, who shall hold office until his or her successor is appointed and qualified or until his or her earlier resignation or removal.
 In addition, any person serving as a director must meet the qualifications set forth below.

 Fitness Standards.
-The Board shall designate from time to time appropriate fitness standards to qualify to serve as a director as the Board deems necessary or advisable or as required by Applicable Law (as defined below).
-No person may serve as a director, any review panel, any disciplinary committee, any arbitration panel or any oversight panel of the Corporation if the person:
+The directors of the Board shall be subject to the following fitness standards.
+No person may serve as a director, or on any review panel, any disciplinary committee, any arbitration panel or any oversight panel of the Corporation if the person:

 was found within the past three years by a final decision under Applicable Law to have committed a disciplinary offense;

-entered into a settlement agreement within the past three years in which any of the findings or, in the absence of such findings, any of the acts charged, included a disciplinary offense; or
+entered into a settlement agreement within the past three years in which any of the findings or, in the absence of such findings, any of the acts charged, included a disciplinary offense;

 is currently suspended from trading or any trading market, is suspended or expelled from membership with any self-regulatory organization, is serving any sentence of probation or owes any portion of a fine imposed pursuant to either: